 If you want to spend an entire day or night exploring the Tre Cime di Lavaredo without a risky hike in the dark, then you should definitely consider staying at one of the options below.

-Rifugi at Tre Cime di Lavaerdo
+Rifugi at Tre Cime di Lavaredo

-Rifugio Locatelli/Dreizinnenhütte | This is the ultimate Tre Cime di Lavaredo accommodation.
+Rifugio Locatelli/Dreizinnenhรผtte | This is the ultimate Tre Cime di Lavaredo accommodation.
 With a view directly over the three peaks, there’s no better place to stay for those sunset and sunrise opportunities.
 Online booking is essential to guarantee a place, and starts in February.
-You must have cash to pay at the hut.
-The prices below are for 2023.
+You must have cash to pay at the hut, but you can book online (hurrah!!).

 Open | Late June to late September – check website for dates.